aspose-total-cloud/Aspose.Total-Products/total/nodejs/conversion/mhtml-to-xps/_index.md

----title: Convert MHTML to XPS via Nodejs SDK in Clouddescription: Cloud APIs & SDKs to Convert MHTML to XPS.
+---title: Convert Word to XPS, MHTML to XPS FREE Converter or Nodejs SDKdescription: Free Conversion of MHTML to XPS by using Nodejs Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---